On Not Getting Hammered: Phillips de Pury March Photography Auction

 |Lisa's favorite: RICHARD AVEDON, Sunny Harnett, model.
 Dress by Grès.
 Casino, Le Touquet, Paris, August, 1954.
 Estimate $15,000-20,000, Sold at $27,500|

-We'd already been to the PdP mid-season contemporary art auction at the company's Chelsea location overlooking the Highline.
+We'd already been to the Phillips de Pury mid-season contemporary art auction at the company's Chelsea location overlooking the Highline.
 This Park Ave show was all about photography.
-Flitting between the two floors displaying the work of famous shutterbugs like Strand, Weston, Mapplethorpe, Ritts, Sherman, Frank, Lebowitz and Cartier-Bresson one noticed an overarching theme of glamor, fashion and sex - Cindy Crawford, Kate Moss, supermodels, Princess Di, plenty of breasts and shots of long skinny cellulite-free legs disappearing into velveteen boots or suspenders or nothing at all.
+Flitting between the two floors displaying the work of famous shutterbugs like Strand, Weston, Mapplethorpe, Ritts, Sherman, Frank, Lebowitz and Cartier-Bresson one noticed an overarching theme of glamor, fashion and sex: Cindy Crawford, Kate Moss, supermodels, Princess Di, plenty of breasts and shots of long skinny cellulite-free legs disappearing into velveteen boots or suspenders or nowhere at all...